Kennedy v. Louisiana: Reactions

 The decision was handed down in the run-up to a presidential election and both the Democratic and Republican presidential candidates, Barack Obama and John McCain, criticized the majority opinion.

 Barack Obama said at a news conference in Chicago:

 I have said repeatedly that I think that the death penalty should be applied in very narrow circumstances for the most egregious of crimes ...
 I think that the rape of a small child, six or eight years old, is a heinous crime and if a state makes a decision that under narrow, limited, well-defined circumstances the death penalty is at least potentially applicable, that that does not violate our Constitution.

 John McCain responded to the ruling by calling it:

 An assault on law enforcement's efforts to punish these heinous felons for the most despicable crime.
-That there is a judge anywhere in America who does not believe that the rape of a child represents the most heinous of crimes, which is deserving of the most serious of punishments, is profoundly disturbing.In January 2009, U.S. Senator for Louisiana David Vitter introduced S. Res.
-4, "A resolution expressing the sense of the Senate that the Supreme Court of the United States erroneously decided Kennedy v.
-Louisiana, No. 07-343 (2008), and that the eighth amendment to the Constitution of the United States allows the imposition of the death penalty for the rape of a child."
-This resolution was never voted upon by the full Senate and died in committee when the 111th Congress adjourned.
+That there is a judge anywhere in America who does not believe that the rape of a child represents the most heinous of crimes, which is deserving of the most serious of punishments, is profoundly disturbing.

 During his 2012 campaign for a Texas Senate seat, Ted Cruz was criticized for not including the military case law in his brief to the Supreme Court.
 Cruz responded stating that the oversight did not affect the ruling as Louisiana raised the issue when it requested a rehearing, which was denied.

-In 2023, Florida Governor Ron DeSantis supported moves to have the death penalty for defendants convicted of child rape, which could ultimately challenge the precedent of Kennedy v.
-Louisiana.
-In May 2023, DeSantis signed a bill that allows the possibility of the death penalty for the rape of a child under 12 years of age, though it will be judicially unenforceable unless Kennedy is overturned.

-In 2024, Tennessee passed a similar law.

-In 2025 Idaho passed a similar law, Alabama became the fourth to introduce a bill to legalize capital punishment for child rape, and it is currently passed to the Senate.

-Former federal prosecutor Paul Butler said the Court in Kennedy had "practical concerns" about wrongful convictions based on unreliable testimony from child victims.
+Several states, including Florida in 2023, Tennessee in 2024, Alabama in 2025 and Idaho in 2026 have passed laws allowing the death penalty for child rapists despite the ruling.